Enterprise-CMCS/managed-care-review/services/postgres/README.md

 Our credentials for Postgres access are stored in Secrets Manager, which can be accessed as follows.

-1. Navigate to secrets manager in the AWS Console
+1. Navigate to Secrets Manager in the AWS Console
 2. Find the deployment that is associated with the Aurora DB (e.g. `aurora_postgres_prod`)
-3. Scroll down to `Retreive Secret Value` and click that button.
+3. Scroll down to `Retrieve Secret Value` and click that button.
 4. You will now see the aurora host name, db name, port, hostname, and password.

 These values will be used in the next steps.